-CFS/SFP, NEXT, and Cadaret Grant are introducing broker and carry all brokerage accounts and clear all securities transactions on a fully disclosed basis through Pershing, LLC, our clearing firm.
-If you hold an account through us with Pershing, we and Pershing charge miscellaneous fees directly to your account such as fees for transaction processing, account transfers, and retirement account maintenance which are standard and customary.
-For direct fees that apply per transaction, we and Pershing receive more fees the more transactions that result from a financial professional's recommendations.
-These direct fees and charges are not shared with our financial professionals, and are not charged if you hold an account directly with a product sponsor rather than with Pershing.
+CFS/SFP, NEXT, Cadaret Grant, WIS, and SCF are introducing brokers and carry all brokerage accounts and clear all securities transactions on a fully disclosed basis through Pershing, LLC ("Pershing") and/or National Financial Services LLC ("NFS"), our clearing firms.
+If you hold an account through us with Pershing or NFS, we, Pershing, and NFS charge miscellaneous fees directly to your account suchas fees for transaction processing, account transfers, and retirement account maintenance which are standard and customary.
+For direct fees that apply per transaction, we.
+Pershing, and NFS receive more fees the more transactions that result from a financial professional's recommendations.
+These direct fees and charges are not shared with our financial professionals, and are not charged if you hold an account directly with a product sponsor rather than with Pershing or NFS.